Red Hat Ansible Automation Platform Life Cycle

 Service Outages

-Red Hat will endeavour with best intentions to have the Hosted services available at all times.
+Red Hat will endeavor with best intentions to have the Hosted services available at all times.
 Maintenance at times may require the service to become unavailable for a period of time, Red Hat will notify users of any intended outage.